fabacab/awesome-sysadmin/README.md

 ### Status Pages

 * [Cachet](https://cachethq.io) - Status page system written in PHP.
-* [Netcheck](https://github.com/memphisx/netcheck-api) – Tool to let you monitor the availability and performance of services, inspired by Pingdom and StatusCake. ([Demo](https://demo.ncheck.eu/))
+* [Netcheck](https://github.com/memphisx/netcheck-api) - Tool to let you monitor the availability and performance of services, inspired by Pingdom and StatusCake. ([Demo](https://demo.ncheck.eu/))
 * [Stashboard](http://www.stashboard.org) - Status page for cloud services and APIs.
-* [Statusfy](https://statusfy.co/) - A modern status page for presenting critical service updates.
+* [Statusfy](https://statusfy.co/) - Modern status page for presenting critical service updates.
 * [System Status Dashboard (SSD)](http://www.system-status-dashboard.com/) - Overview about an organization's infrastructure health status.
 * [Staytus](http://staytus.co/) - Staytus is a complete solution for publishing the latest information about any issues with your web applications, networks or services.
 * [vigil](https://github.com/valeriansaliou/vigil) -  Microservices Status Page.
 Monitors a distributed infrastructure and sends alerts to Slack.
 Written in Rust.